-This plugin allows you to integrate stripe payment in your contact form 7 forms and start selling unlimited products in three easy steps: create a new Contact 7 Form, add the Stripe button, make money.
+This plugin allows you to integrate Stripe payment in your Contact Form 7 forms and start selling unlimited products in three easy steps: create a new Contact 7 Form, add the Stripe button, make money.
 The transactions are saved into your WordPress database.

 Increase your mobile conversions up to 350% by integrating Google Pay with your Stripe account.

-Customers using Google Pay will never have to fill a form to enter their card or address information, significantly shortening your checkout process and increasing conversions.
+Customers using Google Pay will never have to fill in a form to enter their card or address information, significantly shortening your checkout process and increasing conversions.

 Your customers’ transactions are also secured using Google’s end-to-end data encryption.
 This plugin also allows you to instantly refund your customers from the WordPress admin area.

 WooCommerce Stripe Connect is an add-on for WooCommerce Product Vendors.
 It will allow you to accept credit card payments directly from your WooCommerce online store.
 Commissions are marked and paid automatically.

 Customers don't have to leave the site to finalize the checkout process.
 You can issue refunds automatically through the order page.
 The plugin is compatible with Per Product Shipping and supports Tokenization, WooCommerce subscriptions, and SCA (Strong Customer Authentication).

 WooCommerce Stripe External sends customers from your checkout page to the Stripe payment gateway, then brings them back to your website's payment success page on your store.
 This plugin works only for WooCommerce stores running in the USA and Canada.